 In general, homes (and documented programs) often begin with energy efficiency and extend from there.
-Some homes use one program to address all green opportunities; others may use one or more different programs to achieve the same results.
+Some homes use one program to address all green opportunities, others may use one or more different programs to achieve the same results as shown in the picture below.